-According to Gleason's definition, one can easily notice the predominance of two types of enate structures in this The first is a dependent clause beginning with example. subordinating conjunction of 'as' followed by a an SVO pattern. independent clause of The second is basically N+Prep.+Poss.
+According to Gleason's definition, one can easily notice the predominance of two types of enate structures in this example.
+The first is a dependent clause beginning with a subordinating conjunction of 'as' followed by an independent clause of SVO pattern.
+The second is basically N+Prep.+Poss.
 Pron.+N which occurs frequently.
 The so-called "empty subject" 'there' and the linking verb 'is' occur only once as the governing pattern but is left out in subsequent sentences.

-One can notice a striking similarity between Gleason's enation with the notion of parallelism, developed and examined by other linguists (cf., for example, Jakobson, 1967 and Carter and Nash, 1990).
-Of course Gutwinski similarity, but prefers notices this enation to parallelism or "structural similarity", because he believes that the latter is "open to misinterpretation or imprecise use" (p.76).
-Parallelism as illustrated by Carter and Nash (1990) would include anything which involved repetition, ranging from lexical parallelism to a more complete form of parallelism "in which whole structural units are marked by being placed in а relationship of congruent repetition" (p·4).
+One can notice a striking similarity between Gleason's enation with the notion of parallelism, developed and examined by other linguists (cf., for example, Jakobson,

+1967 and Carter and Nash, 1990).
+Of course Gutwinski similarity, but prefers notices this enation parallelism or "structural similarity", because he believes that the latter is "open to misinterpretation or imprecise use" (p.76).
+Parallelism as illustrated by Carter and Nash (1990) would include anything which involved repetition, ranging from lexical parallelism to a more complete form of parallelism "in which whole structural units are marked by being placed relationship of congruent repetition" (p.4).